This product is successfully added to your cart

 The last Covens in the series was Cornelis Johannes Covens (1806-1880).

 Covens & Mortier had a large stock of atlases and maps, including Delisle, Jaillot, Johannes Janssonius, Sanson, and Claes Jansz.
 Visscher, Nicolaas Visscher, and Frederik de Wit.
-For decades, an impressive number of atlases came from the press.
+For decades, the press produced an impressive number of atlases.

 References: Szantai - II p.
 697 Wit 3e; Carhart de Wit (2016) - p.339-340, 96.4